GiacomoVescovi/Reinforcement-Learning/README.md

 ## content of this repository
 This repository contains the Python script for the approximantion of the optimal strategy in the optimal investment problem using the Q-Learning algorithm within the Cox-Ross-Rubinstein model for the price evolution of a financial asset.
-It's possible to visualize the allocation for the learned portfolio allocations after 50,000, 500,000 and 5,000,000 episodes.
+It's possible to visualize the allocation for the learned portfolio after 50,000, 500,000 and 5,000,000 episodes.

 ![50,000 episodes](50_000.png)